enso-org/ide/docs/visualizations.md

 the background of the node editor.
 When a visualization is active, all other elements should be slightly dimmed, or the visualization should get a selection border (to be decided).
-Active visualizations capture all keyboard shortcuts, but the "space" button presses.
+Active visualizations capture all keyboard shortcuts, but the space bar presses.
 Fullscreen visualizations are considered active by default.

 ## HTML and Native Visualizations
 There are two main types of visualizations - Html and Native.
 The later uses the BaseGL shape API to draw on the screen.
 We prefer the later as it integrates tightly with our framework and allows for much better performance.
-However, there already exist many visualizations in HTML/JS that we need to provide support for them as well.
+However, there is already many visualizations in HTML/JS and we need to provide support for them as well.
 HTML visualizations are required to be displayed in dedicated div elements.
 This has several consequences.
 Firstly, the browser needs to layout them, taking into account the current camera view, etc. It is costly.
-Refreshing CSS3D styles of 100 visualizations can absolutely kill interactive performance.
+Refreshing CSS3D styles of 100 visualizations can absolutely kill the interactive performance.
 On the other hand, refreshing the position of 10k Native visualizations is almost free.
-Secondly, they need to be handled by our engine in such a way that we can interact with them.
+Secondly, they need to be handled by our engine in such way that we can interact with them.
 For that purpose, the current Scene implementation defines three layers - top HTML layer, middle WebGL layer, and bottom HTML layer.
 The HTML visualizations are created and displayed on the bottom layer by default.
 Whenever an HTML visualization gets active, it should be moved to the top layer.

 ## Visualization Registry